Hearts of Compassion

 That night marked the first of many visits by the Ferrell family to Philadelphia’s street people.
 Trevor’s friends started joining him, others began donating items to hand out, and a ministry was born.
 Trevor’s Campaign for the Homeless attracted national interest and inspired chapters across the country.
 An abandoned Philadelphia hotel was turned into Trevor’s Place, a home for street people, and an adjacent building was transformed into Trevor’s Next Door, a residential living and service center.

-Hundreds of people found help and hope because a fifth-grader remembered the words of Jesus: “Whatever you did for one of the least of these brothers of mine, you did for me”
+Hundreds of people found help and hope because a fifth-grader remembered the words of Jesus: “Whatever you did for one of the least of these brothers of mine, you did for me” (Matthew 25:40).
+Christ had incredible compassion for the down-and-outers of the world, touching even lepers who were likely shunned by others (Luke 5:12–13).
+When you encourage your children to help those in need, you move them that much closer to the compassionate heart of Christ.

 Before you say good night…